-The income tax expense (revenue) for the year comprises current income tax expense (income) and deferred tax expense (income).
+The income tax expense (income) for the year comprises current income tax expense (income) and deferred tax expense (income).

-Current income tax expense charged to the profit or loss is the tax payable on taxable income calculated using applicable income tax rates enacted, or substantially enacted, as at reporting date.
-Current tax liabilities (assets) are therefore measured at the amounts expected to be paid to (recovered from) the relevant taxation authority.
+Current income tax expense charged to the profit or loss is the tax payable on taxable income.
+Current tax liabilities/(assets) are measured at the amounts expected to be paid to/(recovered from) the relevant tax authority.